+Section 9.8.
 Overtime Assignments.
-For overtime assignment purposes, there shall be Section 9.8. a long list for 24 hour overtime assignments and a short list for overtime assignments of less than 24 hours.
-As soon as possible prior to the end of each 24 hour shift, a Union Steward or designee shall provide to his/her Duty Chief or designee for the oncoming shift with a list of employees who are available for hireback for the oncoming shift from both lists.
-If the Village determines that it is necessary to hire back any bargaining unit employees, such employees shall be contacted in the order in which they appear on the applicable list provided to the Duty Chief or designee.
-Employees shall be given a maximum of fifteen (15) minutes to respond to overtime calls/pages; provided, however, if a hireback situation arises during a shift, the Village has the right to hireback whoever is immediately available for the first two (2) hours, during which time the next employee on the applicable overtime list will be contacted.
-The Village shall not be obligated to any employee who the Duty Chief, or designee, is unable to contact and in such situations the Duty Chief, or designee, shall have the right to contact the next person on the list.
-The Village retains the right to hire back additional employees after the Duty Chief, or designee, has contacted or attempted to contact all of the employees on the list.
-If no list is provided to the oncoming Duty Chief, the Village has the right to hire back employees in any order that the Village considers appropriate.
+For overtime assignment purposes, there shall be a "Long List" for 24 hour overtime assignments and a "Short List" for overtime assignments of less than 24 hours.
+These lists will be kept current by the Union membership and posted on the bulletin board at Station 26.
+The procedure for filling overtime assignments ("filling procedure") has been agreed upon by the Union and Village and is posted along with the Long and Short Lists.
+The current, agreed upon, filling procedure is titled Overtime Guidelines/Process -2^{nd} Edition and dated 3/15/2023.
+If the Village determines it is necessary to hire back any bargaining unit employees, the Battalion Chief or designee will notify the most senior Union member working at Station 26 and the position will be filled according to the procedure.
+If a hire back situation arises during a shift, the Village has the right to hire back whoever is immediately available for the first two (2) hours, during which time the standard overtime process will be followed.
+The Village shall not be obligated to any employee who the Battalion Chief or designee is unable to contact.
+The Village retains the right to hire back additional employees after all employees on the appropriate list have been attempted to be notified.
 Nothing herein shall require the Village to interrupt work in progress at the end of an employee's normally scheduled shift (e.g., an ambulance run).
-In addition, and notwithstanding the above, the Village retains the right to offer specific overtime assignments to employees based on their specialized qualifications to do the specific overtime work in question (e.g., public education), provided that this right shall not be arbitrarily exercised.
+In addition, the Village retains the right to offer specific overtime assignments to employees based on their specialized qualifications to do the specific overtime work in question (e.g., public education), provided that this right shall not be arbitrarily exercised.

-Any employee who accepts the overtime will be moved to the bottom of the overtime list.
-If no employee(s) accepts the overtime, then the least senior qualified employee(s) who is/are on duty must accept the overtime; provided that the employee(s) will not lose his/her/their place on the overtime list.
+Employees accepting the overtime assignment will be moved to the bottom of the appropriate list in accordance with the filling procedure.
+If no employee(s) accepts the overtime, the eligible member who is on top of the rotating force-back list and who is/are on duty must accept the overtime.
+That employee(s) shall then move to the top of the overtime list and the bottom of the rotating force-back list.

-If any employee establishes that he/she has not received his/her appropriate share of overtime opportunities, as the remedy, the employee shall have first preference to future overtime opportunities until the matter is remedied.
+If any employee establishes that he/she has not received his/her appropriate share of overtime opportunities, as the remedy, the employee shall have first preference to future assignments until the situation is corrected.